-The medical plan covers charges for outpatient prescription drugs for the treatment of an illness or injury, subject to the limitations and maximums set forth in section 2.2, Prescription Drug Benefit Schedule and the exclusions set forth in section 3.6.14, Pharmacy Benefit Limitations, and section 3.6.15, Pharmacy Benefit Exclusions.
+The medical plan covers charges for outpatient prescription drugs for the treatment of an illness or injury, subject to the limitations and maximums set forth in section 2.2, Prescription Drug section 3.6.15, Pharmacy Benefit Exclusions.
 Prescriptions must be written by a provider licensed to prescribe federal legend prescription drugs.